 2. Go to the huge outdoor ice rink located next to the Varosligeti Mujegpalya park which is included in the list “10 best places for winter activities in Europe”!
 In addition, the biggest thermal complex in Europe is only 5 minutes walk – Széchenyi thermal bath.

 3. On the Christmas eve visit the largest cathedral in Budapest – St. Stephen’s Basilica!
 Children dressed as angels, performing Biblical scenes and living organ – I thought that I will take a quick look at it, but I couldn’t leave till the end of the celebration: I’ve never seen anything more beautiful!

 4. Enjoy the walks around the city.
 Budapest is beautiful before Christmas and it’s absolutely impossible to remain indifferent to the festive atmosphere!
-There are Christmas fairs and trees on the main squares, and small streets are filled with lights.
+There are Christmas backdrops for photography fairs and trees on the main squares, and small streets are filled with lights.
 The city is filled with illuminations, and the best way to look at this beauty is to take a ride at the Budapest Eye (The Sziget Eye).
 And don’t forget to ride on the Christmas Light Tram!

 5. Visit the Hungarian Opera House to enjoy the spectacular ballet show ‘The Nutcracker’.
 The first performance of the masterpiece of Pyotr Tchaikovsky at the Hungarian Opera House was made in 1950 by the Russian ballet master Vasili Vainonen!
 I tell you a secret – it’s my favorite ballet!